Syllabus

 The courses are taught by researchers active in the field, and cover the different aspects of AI today: machine learning, knowledge representation, management and mining of large masses of data, and Big Data paradigms.
 In addition to the core courses, students can customize their curriculum by choosing 6 additional courses from a wide range of options.

-In semester 4, students enrolled in the 2nd year of the Master of Computer Science IASD program can choose optional courses from those offered in the 2nd year of the Master of Mathematics and Applications MASH program.
+In semester 4, students enrolled in the 2nd year of the Master IASD - Computer science track's program can choose optional courses from those offered in the 2nd year of the master IASD - Mathematics track's program.
 This requires :

 - A written request from the student.